The non-lawyer lawyer who will help you protect your business…

 In addition to helping entrepreneurs, I started Follicly Challenged to help women experiencing hair loss.
 If you’re one of the 40% of women who have experienced visible hair loss by age 40, stay tuned for more information.
 I think it will be an incredibly helpful resource for you.

 Thanks for being here and being a part of our community!

 Support / Tech Questions

-While we can’t offer customized legal advice, we do offer helpful legal tips, insight, and discussion about legal issues members are encountering in our Legal Tips for Online Entrepreneurs & Nomads Facebook group.
+While we can’t offer customized legal advice, we do offer helpful legal tips, insight, and discussion of real world business legal issues in our Legal Tips for Online Entrepreneurs & Nomads Facebook group.
 It’s definitely worth joining to get regular access to Mairin and a community of fellow entrepreneurs.